 What’s In This Crispy Tahini Tofu Wraps Recipe?

-- Nasoya Organic Super Firm Tofu: This tofu holds up better than any others I’ve tried, and is perfect for baking, air frying, or sauteing.
+- Organic Super Firm Tofu: This tofu holds up better than any others I’ve tried, and is perfect for baking, air frying, or sauteing.
 Since it’s extra firm and pre-pressed, it doesn’t fall apart in the pan like other types of tofu can.

 - Tahini: A fantastic and flavorful spread made from ground sesame seeds.
 This tahini is fantastic in any dish, we absolutely love this tahini!